ucl-dis-spotify-group-project/podcast-dataset/README.md

 A report with technical detail from the project which developed this software and a published paper can be found in the ./documentation directory

-- Alexander, Abigail, Matthijs Mars, Josh C. Tingey, Haoyue Yu, Chris Backhouse, Sravana Reddy, and Jussi Karlgren.
+- Abigail Alexander, Matthijs Mars, Josh C. Tingey, Haoyue Yu, Chris Backhouse, Sravana Reddy, and Jussi Karlgren.
 "Audio Features, Precomputed for Podcast Retrieval and Information Access Experiments."
-In International Conference of the Cross-Language Evaluation Forum for European Languages, pp. 3-14.
+In Proceedings of the Conference and Labs of the Evaluation Forum (CLEF), pp. 3-14.
 Springer, 2021.

 ```
 @inproceedings{alexander2021audio,
   title={Audio Features, Precomputed for Podcast Retrieval and Information Access Experiments},
   author={Alexander, Abigail and Mars, Matthijs and Tingey, Josh C and Yu, Haoyue and Backhouse, Chris and Reddy, Sravana and Karlgren, Jussi},
-  booktitle={International Conference of the Cross-Language Evaluation Forum for European Languages},
+  booktitle={Proceedings of the Conference and Labs of the Evaluation Forum (CLEF)},
   pages={3--14},
   year={2021},
   organization={Springer}